What to do if…

 Scope note

 These are first steps to stabilise access and prevent irreversible mistakes.
-Some accounts (work, banking, regulated services) may require their specific support or identity checks to re-enrol 2FA.
+Work, banking, government, regulated, or high-security accounts may need their own support process or identity checks before two-step verification can be reset.

 Important note

-This is general information, not legal, financial, or security advice.
-If you think someone else may be accessing your accounts, treat it as a potential compromise and use official support channels for the affected services.
+This is general information, not legal, financial, professional security, or technical support advice.
+Use official support channels for each affected service, especially if you think someone else may be accessing your accounts.

 Additional Resources